Failure to Increase Rent Correctly

 Key Considerations for Landlords

-Serve Correct Notices: Ensure all rent increase notices comply with statutory requirements.
-For periodic tenancies, a Section 13 Notice must include:
+Ensure all rent increase notices comply with statutory requirements, a Section 13 Notice must be served in the prescribed form and include:

 - The proposed new rent.

-- The date the new rent is intended to take effect (at least one month after service for monthly tenancies).
+- The date the new rent is intended to take effect (at least 2 months after service).

 - The tenant’s right to challenge the proposed rent at the First-tier Tribunal.